mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 12/JTAS_-_Volume_12_May24.md

 is utterly mercenary by nature.
 When it comes to business, Kyriani is ruthless and seems to care little about who hands out the contract as long as the Credits are flowing in the right direction; her direction.
-Favouring an occasional visit to the local gambling establishments of whatever port she is passing through, Kyriani won the Triplebrick in a game of lunion stud.
+Favoring an occasional visit to the local gambling establishments of whatever port she is passing through, Kyriani won the Triplebrick in a game of lunion stud.
 Her disgruntled opponent later tried to muscle and threaten Kyriani with a small group of hired thugs in an effort to regain